estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 The advantage is that data doesn't need to be stored in JS, but stored in the DOM, not affecting the UI

-properties are camelCased! dashed are stripped out
+properties are camelCased!
+Dashes are stripped out

 `dataSet` is DOMStringMap, an object